 Over the years, Web 2.0 has revealed the hegemony of large corporations that saw a business opportunity in collecting and processing the personal data of Internet users.
-The latest stage in technological evolution, Web 3.0, is a project that responds to the need to transform the web into a transparent, user-centred, decentralised and safe space.
+The latest stage in technological evolution, is a project that responds to the need to transform into a transparent, user-centred, safe and decentralized web.

 User-centric model of Web 3.0

-There are many terms related to the idea of Web 3.0: “the semantic web”, “3D Web”, or “the Spatial Web”.
+There are many terms related to the idea of Web 3.0: “semantic web technologies”, “3D Web”, or “the Spatial Web”.
 Each serves as a fragmentary description of a still-evolving successor to Web 2.0.
 Regardless of the name, the primary objective of the next generation web remains the same: to restore the web to its users.

 3 universal business values in the Web 3.0 era